100 Notable alumni of

 -

-August Wilhelm Schlegel ( German: [ˈʃleːgl̩]; 8 September 1767 – 12 May 1845), usually cited as August Schlegel, was a German Indologist, poet, translator and critic, and with his brother Friedrich Schlegel the leading influence within Jena Romanticism.
+August Wilhelm von Schlegel was a German Indologist, poet, translator and critic.
+With his brother Friedrich Schlegel, he was a leading influence within Jena Romanticism.
 His translations of Shakespeare turned the English dramatist's works into German classics.
 Schlegel was also the professor of Sanskrit in Continental Europe and produced a translation of the Bhagavad Gita.

 -